nutjob-laboratories/merk/README.txt

                         Use this alternate nickname to connect -r, --realname REALNAME
-                        Use this realname to connect -q, --quiet           Do not execute connection script -d, --donotsave       Do not save new user settings -C, --connect SERVER:PORT[:PASSWORD]
+                        Use this realname to connect -x, --donotexecute    Do not execute connection script -d, --donotsave       Do not save new user settings -C, --connect SERVER:PORT[:PASSWORD]
                         Connect to server via TCP/IP